-A residential organics diversion program is currently under development.
+A residential organics diversion program is in its final stages of program development.
 Upon implementation, residents will be equipped with an in-home appliance that will mash and dehydrate food waste.
 This process, known as 'pre-treatment,' significantly reduces the weight and volume of food waste.
 Pre-treatment transforms food waste into an odourless and dry soil amendment that can be used to enhance your garden or collected by the City.
 In addition to regular collection services, we provide a comprehensive range of educational materials to guide you on effectively using the pre-treatment appliances.

 For more comprehensive program details, we encourage you to review the Program FAQs, where you can find answers to common questions.

 Fairview has been selected as the pilot neighbourhood for the research component of our program.
 If you reside in Fairview, you will have the opportunity to participate in the program and contribute valuable insights.
 Waste collection in Fairview takes place every Friday.
 To identify the boundaries of the Fairview neighbourhood, please refer to the map provided [here].

 The Early Adopters phase of the project is almost wrapped up, and we appreciate the City residents who eagerly signed up in advance of the community rollout.
 Please be aware that the Early Adopters List is now full.
 However, if you would like to be considered for future program openings or receive updates, please sign up for our waitlist by clicking here.

 Residents of Fairview can utilize the Early Adopters list to register for the program and receive their appliance ahead of the City's contact.
 They are not required to join the waitlist.

 We will be contacting residents from both the Early Adopters list and the Pilot Neighbourhood in phases.
 As we transition from the Early Adopters phase to the Pilot Neighbourhood phase, we kindly ask for your continued support and patience.
 Rest assured, we are committed to ensuring a smooth and successful implementation.